 This plant can also be used to calm our canine friends.
 Always check with a qualified veterinarian before offering anything new to your dog, especially herbal.
 If your dog is hyperactive or uber nervous, valerian root may help.
 However, don’t try it on cats unless you want them to be super active—it has the exact opposite effect on cats than it does on humans and dogs.
-It stimulates the cat’s nervous system and it makes it feel as if it were in heat.
-This effect causes a sensation of euphoria, pleasure and well-being.
+It stimulates the cat’s nervous system and makes it feel as if it were in heat.
+This effect causes a sensation of euphoria, pleasure, and well-being.

 How to Take Valerian Root

 This is the easiest, fastest way to take valerian, and you can buy these pills in any grocery store or pharmacy.
 They will most likely be located in the vitamin section.
 Always follow indications.
 Read the label and only take the recommended amount.
 If the bottle specifies to take 5 pills a day, you can divide the number of pills throughout the day to fit the times you feel more anxious or stressed, or take them all at night an hour before going to bed.
 Never take the full amount during the day unless you want to feel NyQuil drowsy.

 Take 1-2 grams per day, distributed in three doses.
 In the case of the liquid extract, take 20-40 drops per dose no more than three times a day.

 This is, by far, the most natural option.
 Grab a few valerian leaves, place them in hot water and let it rest for at least five minutes.
 Or just buy the tea bags.
 Once again, do not take more than three teas per day.

 Who shouldn't take it: